 Our temples have the main deity as a Moorti /Vigraha.
 It is not an idol, an idol does not have any consciousness, it is ’empty’.
 The Moorti/ Vigraha is a conscious entity, it is aware, with intelligence.
 If you know how, you can request it to power your intentions, which it will.

 Modern Hindus feel it is a fashion statement to gift idols of deities.
 These generally are made of plastic and are to be apparently kept as ‘show-pieces’!
 Modern ‘interpretations’ of the images of deities.
 These are also idols, ‘empty’.
-In modern Indian temples, especially in North India and abroad, there is a new trend of fashioning the idols of the deities using white marble stone.
+In modern Indian temples, especially in North India and abroad, there is a new trend of fashioning the idols of the deities using white marble stone or from marble dust bonded with resin.
 The temple too is made of white marble stone.
 This idol is expertly carved and dressed up beautifully, quite attractive to the eye but ‘empty’.
 The temple also feels ’empty’ to me.
 White marble has no energy-value, it is incapable of absorbing the energy and neither can it radiate it back to the worshipper.
 This idol is made-up to look outwardly like the shape of the deity but it lacks the power of the deity.
 A idol made of white marble in a temple of white marble is not conscious, and of no use for the genuine aspirant.
 It is not a vigraha.